alazraq/AutoML/Report/Report.md

 Y_train.groupby(X_data_exploration.weekday).mean()
 ```

 We can see that people tend to use their **washing machine more on Sundays**, which is logical because they have more time on Sundays and **electricity is cheaper**.
-If we consider, as we did, that the houseis in France, people most likely beneficiate from the *Heures Creuses* rate.
+If we consider, as we did, that the house is in France, people most likely beneficiate from the *Heures Creuses* rate.

 **2. Month influence per appliance**